 Lingoda are offering online courses, with both group classes and private tutoring available.
 The courses are pretty well priced, especially in comparison to evening courses in Vienna.
 But for me the real advantage is that they are online.
 Meaning – studying on your terms.
 I’ve signed up for a trial starting 1st of May.

 In truth, I’ve actually become a bit of an online-course junkie in the last 12 months.
 I’ve purchased around 6 courses in the last year.
-(The best of these has definitely been the We Create courses from Christine Gilbert, which are brilliant in inspiring anyone to build a creative empire.
-If you’re a creative type looking for direction, I can only recommend them!)
 So I know this format, of logging on and studying when it suits you, works for my learning style.

 What I don’t know, is whether this will translate across for learning German.
 But hell, at this stage I have to try, right?